 Car wraps are a cool and trendy way to customize your car.
-But the last thing you want is to end up on the wrong side of the law!
+But the last thing you want is to end up on the wrong side of the law, especially if you are looking for fleet wraps!

 Luckily, we’ve got you covered (no pun intended).
 We’ve compiled the different types of car wraps to detail whether or not they are illegal.